What is a fixed-term contract?

 The ACAS website explains that fixed-term contracts will normally end automatically when they reach the agreed end date.
 The employer doesn’t have to give any notice.

 If the work ends after two years service you may be entitled to a redundancy payment, and will be entitled to the same redundancy rights as a permanent employee.

 If the work ends before the agreed date and the contract allows the worker to be dismissed then the employer should give the appropriate notice period.
 Employers may be in breach of contract if they wish to end the contract and there is no provision to do so in the contract of employment.

 How am I able to be placed on a permanent contract?

-ACAS explains that if you are on a fixed-term contract for four or more years you can automatically become a permanent employee, unless the employer has a good business reason not to do so, or a collective agreement removes the right.
+ACAS explains that if you are on a contract for four or more years you can automatically become a permanent employee, unless the employer has a good business reason not to do so, or a collective agreement removes the right.